-Over the years Google have been gradually enhancing their products to help with productivity.
-I especially like the distraction free interface, voice typing, revision history and research tab are just some of the few tools that I can’t do without!
+Over the years Google has been gradually enhancing their products to help with productivity.
+I especially like the distraction-free interface, voice typing, revision history and research tab are just some of the few tools that I can’t do without!
 The best thing of all it’s FREE!

 Save webpages and find relevant content

 Get Pocket is a ‘read or watch it later’ application.
 Simply allowing you to save content on the internet so that you can read them later.

 I find this particularly useful when I want to gather ideas or inspiration.
 The browser extension allows me to save webpages and it syncs it to the Get Pocket app on my mobile and iPad.
 Giving me the convenience to go back to them when I am ready.
 I can save content from my browser and over 800 apps like Twitter, Flipboard, and Feedly.

 I can make my reading experience as rich or as simple as I want by activating the reading mode.
 Get Pockets Premium’s new Permanent Library keeps a personal backup of all the articles and webpages you save, so they’re accessible even if the original page changes online.

 I am currently using the FREE plan, I find this sufficient for my needs.
 Their paid plan is around £3.50 paid on a monthly basis.
 This will give you access to many features, such as a permanent library, back-ups, suggested tags, advanced search, sort search and view recent searches.